BurnedOliveTree/Olive/VISION.md

 - Strong, static typing
     - Type system:
-        - Any
         - Unit
         - Number
             - Integer
             - Float
         - String
         - Boolean
 - Variable and function names can be created from letters and underscore characters
     - Variables and functions can't be named the same as keywords
     - Variables and functions can't have the same name, but functions themselves can have the same name, if they differ in terms of their argument and return types